Zerrtry/Canine-Cupid-2-0/README.md

 Note:'Canine Cupid' application Ver.
 2.0 has enhancements over the version 1.
 Version 2 has been developed by 3 developers -  Dmitrii Zverev, Logan McCann and Isha Bali.
 Ver 1 was earlier submitted on September 15th 2020 during Northwestern FULL STACK FLEX coding bootcamp.
 Version 1 was developed by a Team of 5 developers - Isha Bali, Dmitrii Zverev, Logan McCann, Carlos Reyes and Julianne Bainter.

+This repository is used for learning purposes.
+Please refrain from contributions or forking without explicit permission.

 ## Deployment

 * Github Repositories